cycloss/recipes/chinese.md

 - 1/2 tsp white pepper

-- Optional: 1 tsp each of black and white sesame seeds
+- 1 tsp each of black and white sesame seeds

 **To Serve**